Developing an Artificial General Intelligence

 With that, we can assemble all the components we made into an artificial brain that would be functionally much more like a human brain, but we now architect it and evolve its macrostructure to best perform with the SNN technology, tools and processes used.
 An airplane does not flap feathered wings to fly, and actually works better with smooth aluminum skin and propellers.
 Similarly, an AI brain does not need all the exact characteristics of a human brain, just the right ones to do the job we can use artificial evolution to choose what to keep, what to substitute, and what to eliminate to build the artificial brain that optimally does the tasks we set it to.

-Now how do we train this AI brain (with its collection of autoencoder cortices and frontal cortex decision making) to be human?
+Now how do we train this AI brain (with its collection of autoencoder cortices and frontal cortex decision making) to simulate a human?
 We cannot transfer or copy a human consciousness from a biological brain to a synthetic one, as they will always be utterly incompatible, despite our best efforts, but we don’t need to transfer a person’s mind to our AI brain; we just need it to act the same as (or mimic) that person.

 We apply training data from performance capture of a specific human, including speech, textual correspondence and even body and facial motion capture to our AI brain to make it see, hear, talk, act and move a 3D body (or robot) like that person, becoming a digital mimic of them.
 Then we can evolve and scale these brains within their ‘bodies’, using their senses and outputs to interact with the user, scoring them during interactions and evolving them so they are better capable of speaking with us fluently and learning by observation, experience and practice, just like us.

-We will probably not end up with an AGI like this, but we will have human mimic AIs that (when we add traditional computational, database, and deep learning capabilities for a specific job), will be narrow AIs, adept at a sufficient variety of localized tasks to function as a super-human AI employee doing a specific job.
+We will probably not end up with an AGI yet, but we will have human mimic AIs that (when we add traditional computational, database, and deep learning capabilities for a specific job), will be narrow AIs, adept at a sufficient variety of localized tasks to function as a super-human AI employee doing a specific job.
 This is an important intermediate step to creating something with human-level or superhuman general intelligence and also has obvious immediate commercial value, putting these vocational AIs to work in customer service, information jobs, and even as AI assistants to high paying jobs like doctors, attorneys, financial analysts, and administrators.

 Now how do we get from here to AGI?
 At a high level, we are now able to train these narrow AIs to each specialize at the tasks relevant to a specific job, and we make different versions of these AIs that work at thousands of different jobs from sales clerk, to desk agent, to concierge, to even doctors and lawyers assistants, and they learn further job and interpersonal communication skills when deployed.
 With this accomplished, we now have a large number of different narrow slices of AI that can come together like a pie.
 When networked and interconnected, this will create a very large and capable AGI precursor that can interact intuitively with humans through speech, text and vision, like a person, doing so with many different people simultaneously, and do many of the non-physical tasks and jobs that humans do (better than we can do them).
 It may not yet be a complete AGI, bit it will provide a scaffold on which to add further perceptual, cognitive, planning, interaction functionality, and vocational capabilities that were missing from our initial ensemble of narrow AIs.
 Once we have a scaffold of an AGI and a list of missing pieces, the job of creating a whole AGI gets much easier.